publiccodeyml/publiccode.yml/docs/en/schema.rst

 user-visible and written in a specific language, you **must** specify the language you are editing the text in (using the IETF BCP 47 specifications `BCP47 <https://tools.ietf.org/html/bcp47>`__) by creating a sub-section with that name.
+The primary language subtag cannot be omitted, as mandated by the BCP47.

 For example:

 .. code:: yaml